Skip to Main Content

 Telehealth Requirements

 Telehealth for practicum experience is defined as the use of video conferencing with audio support as a means for interacting with preceptors and patients.
 All students must submit a practicum application for telehealth, even if they will be conducting telehealth with a previously approved preceptor.
 Students must not log hours via telehealth until the application for telehealth is fully approved in Meditrek®.
-Practicum hours will not count if the preceptor is not approved for telehealth in Meditrek® with a submitted Telehealth Questionnaire Form.
+Practicum hours will not be counted if the preceptor is not approved for telehealth in Meditrek® with a submitted Telehealth Questionnaire Form.
 Applications for telehealth go through the standard review, Affiliation Agreement review, and approval process.

 Scenarios for telehealth for what is permitted: